eclipse-theia/theia-website/src/docs/user_ai.md

 ### Orchestrator (Chat Agent)

 This agent analyzes user requests against the descriptions of all available chat agents and selects the best-fitting agent to respond (using AI).
 The user's request is delegated to the selected agent without further confirmation.
-The Orchestrator is currently the default agent in the Theia IDE for all chat requests.
-You can deactivate it in the AI Configuration View.
+The Orchestrator is not activated by default, but you can select it as your default agent in the settings (see [Chat](#chat)).

 ### Command (Chat Agent)